 Negotiations Process Under Section Six of the Railway Labor Act

 The first step in the RLA negotiations process is direct discussions between management and the union.
 Ideally, a tentative agreement is reached and ratified at this step.
-For us, direct negotiations began after our contract became amendable in February 2012.

 The Mediation Process